Latipay/LatipaySDK-Android-Demo/README.md

 ![](screenshot/home.png?a)

+### What you must have before using this SDK.
+If you don't know what they are, please contact us.

+* user id
+* wallet id
+* api key
+* wechat app id
+* alipay or wechat app installed

 ### 1. For security reasons in android apps, Wechat pay needs extra signature of your app.

 * The signature depends on keystore and app bundle id.
 So please setup your keystore first for your project [Sign Your App](https://developer.android.com/studio/publish/app-signing).